degi/forcastree/home.md

-* FORCASTREE * is the (future) update model for SExI-FS developed by World Agroforestry Centre (ICRAF).
-Currently is still on development phase but some modules have been added as a helper module for running SExI-FS.
+**FORCASTREE** is the (future) updated model for SExI-FS developed by the World Agroforestry Centre (ICRAF).
+It is still in the development phase, but some modules have been added as a helper module for running SExI-FS.